 If semen seeping through your underwear onto your pants is a concern, you could wear two pairs of briefs, a cup, or even a condom, and/or a long top for extra coverage.
 Masturbating once or twice shortly before your exams may get the ejaculate and the tension out of your system.
 The challenge here may be finding a place to prep for your tests in private.

 Relaxation techniques may also work, with added bonuses of improved concentration and perhaps higher test scores.
 Deep breathing, muscle relaxation, and meditation can clear your mind and calm you down in the face of stress-producing events.
-The related Q&As listed below will explain how to do these techniques.
+The related Q&As will explain how to do these techniques.

 If you feel you get over-stressed by exams, you might try to figure out the cause of this tension.
 Is it that you don't feel prepared, have trouble taking tests, have many pressures on you to do well, and/or all of these normal reactions to these measures of your knowledge?
 Maybe a teacher or professor, counselor at school, or a relative could help you with your test trauma — large or small.
 There are also programs, tutors, therapists, and teachers who can help you specifically with test taking strategies and taming of test taking anxieties.
 By the way, you don't have to provide them with the intimate details of your discharge.
 And, since you don't ejaculate during every test, you might try to figure out if there is something different about these exams versus the ones accompanied by cum.